Bhushanlanje-abc/online_DSR/README.md

 # online_DSR
- i developed  a website  of Online Deadstock Resister Portal using HTML ,CSS, Javascript and PHP.
+ i developed  a website  of Online Deadstock Register Portal using HTML ,CSS, Javascript and PHP.